flahartyka/AKU-progression-efficientnet/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 # AKU EfficientNet Models
-In the directory `efficientnet` you will find the scripts to train DL models.
+In the directory `efficientnet` you will find the scripts to train DL models. `train_and_evaluate.py` is the main script for single-label training and testing, and must be modified depending on the metric (e.g., calcium, narrowing, vacuum). `train_and_eval_multilabel.py` has the same function, but is specifically for multilabel training and testing.
+Modify and run `script_to_train.py` to create the shell scripts that either train or test the models.
+See the detailed comments within each script for where things need to get modified.
 Within `models`, you can find the trained model weights for narrowing, calcium, vacuum, global scores, and nitisinone.

 # Segmentation
 In the directory `segmentation` you will find the links to the source code used to setup finetune-SAM and YOLO models.
 Additionally, you will find an example dataset (images and masks) used to finetune these models for cervical and lumbar X-ray images as well as example shell scripts and python training code specifically adapted from finetune-SAM and YOLO to fit our AKU dataset.
 More details about the function of each script is included in the README within `segmentation`.